 - Stop trying to change everything all the time, it’s counter productive and destructive to regular business functioning.
 Multiple changes are often a desperate means to do the same thing differently which does not help.
 Choose only what’s necessary and never more than three change projects at a time.

-- Make sure the change is clearly defined, has a timeline and is measured regularly (behaviour /task mapped) as it proceeds and ends.
+- Make sure that the your change is clearly defined; it should have a timeline and be measured regularly as it proceeds and ends.

 - Make sure you have a support structure for the people going through the change, its where your change will happen (or not).